como-generar-una-red-wifi-con-el-esp8266-modo-ap

 How to create a WiFi network with the ESP8266 or ESP32 (AP mode)

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end you have the code for both ESP8266 and ESP32.

-Create a WiFi network
+Create a WiFi Network

 In the case of the ESP32, the library is simply called ‘WiFi’.